 The Walled Garden

-Today part of the garden is still given over to vegetables and cut
+Laid out in the early 18th century as kitchen garden, today part of the garden is still given over to vegetables and cut

 flowers but the remainder of the area has been transformed into a garden

 of roses, dedicated to the memory of Lady Cecilia Howard.

 The Rose Gardens originally comprised three adjoining enclosures - Lady